-Lorella Hayes Chief Financial Officer/City Treasurer Digitally Signed Jun 10, 14 your attention, thereby assisting this Committee with respect to their review and recommendation to Council for approval of the 2013 Financial Statements.
+Lorella Hayes General Manager of Assets and Finance/Chief Financial Officer Digitally Signed Jun 3, 15 their review and recommendation to Council for approval of the 2014 Financial Statements.
 Attached is the complete Audit Findings Report prepared by the external auditors.